 Take Your Treatment

-Take your meds as they’ve directed as much as you can, they really do know best.
-And if you’re having any side effects then tell them so they can do something to help.
+Take your meds as prescribed as much as you can, they really do know best.
+And if you’re having any side effects then tell your team so they can do something to help.

 Focus on things you can influence